 Join HCALCS and Electricity Smart Meter

+Note, this section is only applicable for SMETS2+ as HCALCS are not defined in SMETS1.

 The Import Supplier composes a ‘Join Service (Critical)’ Service Request (Service Request Variant 8.7.1), identifying the Electricity Smart Meter to be joined, addressed to the HCALCS, and sends it to the DCC.

 The DCC receives it, completes Critical Service Request processing and sends a ‘Method A Join (non-Meter) CS03A2’ Command to the HCALCS.